-Both low key lighting and high key lighting are used to achieve an atmosphere and mood that a standard setup can’t convery.
-Whereas high key lighting conveys a feeling of light and makes the scene look airy, low key lighting makes a scene look dramatic.
+Both low-key lighting and high key lighting are used to achieve an atmosphere and mood that a standard setup can’t convey.
+Whereas high key lighting conveys a feeling of light and makes the scene look airy, low-key lighting makes a scene look dramatic.
 It lends itself well to portraits, commercial shoots and shots meant to convey a feeling of sensuality and mystery.
 It’s also great for isolating a subject, a technique that’s common in the horror genre.
-However, low key lighting isn’t inherently scary.
+However, low-key lighting isn’t inherently scary.
 Since it’s an effective way to isolate a subject, it’s often used in product reveals and teasers.
 Take a look at Nikon’s teaser image for the Z6 and Z7 below.

 We can also take a look at a scene from 2019’s psychological thriller film Joker.
 In the scene below, protagonist Arthur Fleck is lit with an overhanging light.
 It cast shadows across his body and the surrounding environment.
 We get the feeling of unease.
 The audience is unsure of Arthur as he progressively becomes more unhinged as the film progresses.
 The scene conveys that message as Arther unravels.
 The lighting in the scene adds a feeling of mystery as well.
 The audience is left in the dark wondering what Aruther will do next.

 What gear do you need to set up a low-key light?

 First and foremost, you need to have a camera that’s capable of shooting quality video in low light.
 The camera you use needs to be able to set its ISO to a low setting.
 Set your camera’s ISO to 100 or as low as it will go when shooting with a low-key light setup.
 A low ISO will keep your image dark and keep the noise low.
 Higher ISO numbers are more light-sensitive, so if you are using a higher ISO, your image will be lighter.
 Starting with fast shutter speed is also recommended.
 You can make adjustments as you test.